 These estimates of butterfat recovery fairly state what is happening in those plants.
 Several other observations support these levels.
 First, the California DHIA report for 2005 that showed a composite 3.68% butterfat test for the entire state.
 See Table 2, Document JJJ.
-Summary of Component Tests Reported by DHIA California..
+Summary of Component Tests Reported by DHIA California.
 For the same period as the DHIA report, CDFA's cheddar cheese processing costs study showed that the composite average vat butterfat in all the plants in the study was 4.35%.
 This study encompassed virtually all of the cheddar cheese produced in California.
-The difference between 4.35% in cheese and 3.68% in the raw milk supply is 0.67 pounds of butterfat.
-This additional butterfat is recovered in the cheesemaking process and returned to the vat.
-This table assumes that all of the whey butter is recovered, which no doubt all of it is not.
-CDFA gives us some insight into how it sees the amount of butter not incorporated into cheese.
+The difference between 4.35% in cheese and 3.68% in the raw milk supply is 0.67 percent of butterfat.
+This is not additional butterfat in terms of pounds but represents as shown earlier in the mass balance, the concentration of the milk received from producers.